 Once registered, students are provided with access to a suite of learning materials and resources.
-Students are supported academically through a variety of means such as: tutorials and/or workshops (which may be face to face and/or virtual); a virtual learning environment called Moodle; email etc. Face to face tutorials are held on DCU campus while virtual tutorials take place virtually using 'live', online classroom technology.
+Students are supported academically through a variety of means such as: tutorials and/or workshops (which may be face to face and/or virtual); a virtual learning environment called Loop; email etc. Face to face tutorials are held on DCU campus, usually on Saturdays, while virtual tutorials take place virtually using 'live', online classroom technology.
+Students can partake in these virtual classroom tutorials at home, work or anywhere with a broadband internet connection.
+All that is required is a computer with a webcam and headset.
+These tutorials are recorded so they can be viewed again later, and usually take place on weekday evenings.
 In addition, students have access to a number of support services that are used to find answers to questions and resolve any issues or problems they may be experiencing.

 The English and History subject areas are each presented as a suite of six modules (see below for further details), which cover different aspects of that subject, for example Land, Politics & Society in Independent Ireland in History or The Renaissance in Literature.
 To complete the Bachelor of Arts (Hons) in English and History a student needs to successfully complete the twelve modules from these two subjects.
 Students may elect to exit with a Diploma in English and History on successful completion of eight modules, if they do not wish to progress to the full degree qualification.